mahamtaj29/capstone_project_weather_dashboard.github.io/README.md

 ## Contributing

-This project is a personal portfolio, and contributions are not expected.
+This project is a practice project, and contributions are not expected.
 However, feel free to use the code as a template for your own work or suggest improvements.

 ## URL